In 2012 Mark Zuckerberg said, “The biggest mistake we made as a company was betting too much on HTML as opposed to native”.

 Turn off logs on production

 Turning off all logs (either manually or with a script) when creating a release compilation can prevent your application from slowing down.
-What’s more, it can also slow it down by having many console.log statements, especially if you use logging libraries like redux-logger.
+What’s more, it can also slow it down by having many console.log statements, primarily if you use logging libraries like redux-logger.

 Using Flexbox is a good practice.
 In React Native, Flexbox works almost identically to its CSS opposite.
-However, note that flexDirection in React Native defaults to column instead of row.
+However, note that flexDirection in React Native defaults to a column instead of a row.
 Using absolute positioning of elements instead of Flexbox in React Native code breaks the layout and prevents it from being reused.

 Keep components concise